 The level of mugging and kidnapping risk in Zagreb is low.
 There are some dangerous neighborhoods during night time, so pay attention not to get to these risky areas.
 Never accept food or drinks from strangers and report any kind of dangerous activity against you.

 Terrorist attacks usually happen in places visited by foreigners and Croatia may not be an exception.
 Individuals are motivated by the conflict in Iraq and Syria and represent a threat throughout the world.
 European cities are often targets, so when in Zagreb, you should be alert to possible threats.

 Drink spiking is one of the possible scams, and it is used to rob a victim or to sexually assault him/her.
 Overcharging scams are also very common, as well as credit card scams, so pay attention when paying at restaurants, shops and especially the bars and clubs.

 WOMEN TRAVELERS RISK : LOW

-Women travelers are free to visit Zagreb and should not feel worried, since this is very safe city.
-To make sure that you are safe avoid dangerous places if you are alone.
+Women travelers are free to visit Zagreb and should not feel worried since this is a very safe city.
+To make sure that you are safe to avoid dangerous places if you are alone.

 So...
 How Safe Is Zagreb Really?